 The Importance of Your Brand Image

-Sure, I am going to share ways to extend the life of your melamine plate; however, the most important consideration for you is how you want your brand image portrayed.
+Sure, we're going to share ways to extend the life of your melamine plate; however, the most important consideration for you is how you want your brand image portrayed.
 Melamine plates will last for years if taken care of correctly.
 Some people really take this last statement to heart and keep the plates longer than they should.
-Melamine over a period of time will start to lose its luster and like ceramic will show normal wear and tear (even though ceramic has a much shorter lifespan due to being easily cracked, chipped or broken).
-This is where you must make what I view as an easy decision to replace the melamine plate.
-Because you will already have saved money vs. using a ceramic/porcelain plate it is important to think about what your customer sees as they eat from the melamine plate.
-If the plate is worn and has no other issues, it is time to replace it!
-If you are changing your menu items or the theme of your foodservice venue it is also important to change your melamine plates to support the overall new look.
-In order to stay ahead of your competition and provide a share stealing experience for your consumer, it is critically important that you uphold your brand image by changing out the plates you use to serve your customers.
+Melamine over a period of time will start to lose its luster and, like ceramic, will show normal wear and tear (even though ceramic has a much shorter lifespan due to being easily cracked, chipped or broken).
+This is where you must make what we view as an easy decision to replace the melamine plate.
+Because you'll already have saved money vs. using a ceramic/porcelain plate it's important to think about what your customer sees as they eat from the melamine plate.
+If the plate is worn and has no other issues, it's time to replace.
+If you're changing your menu items or the theme of your foodservice venue, it's also important to change your melamine plates to support the overall new look.
+In order to stay ahead of your competition and provide a share-stealing experience for your guest, it's critical to uphold your brand image by changing out the plates you use to serve your customers.
 Rule of thumb: Visually check your melamine plates for wear and tear like knife marks in the center, dullness/loss of shine, chips or cracks.
 If you have enough plates you should replace somewhere between 10-20% per year.
-If you do not, then your replacement percentage will be higher.
+If you don't, then your replacement percentage will be higher.

 Pictured: melamine Etchedware dinnerware

 The Foodservice Venue in Which it Will Be Used and the Par Level Set: